Unlocking deep Relaxation with Myo-Yin Yoga

 When adhesions occur in our fascia, the tissues are unable to glide past each other, range of motion and muscle movement is limited.
 This is when we feel stiff.
 Reasons can be dehydration of our connective tissue, ageing or limited movement amongst others.

-In Yin Yoga, a functional style of Yoga with slow movements and static stretches, we intentionally ‘work’ the connective tissues, helping with hydration of the fascia within or surrounding our muscles.
+In Yin Yoga, a functional style of Yoga with slow movements and static stretches, we intentionally ‘work’ the connective tissues, helping with hydration of mostly the superficial fascia.

 Scientists have shown that long holds, around 1-2 minutes achieve a healthy re-hydration once you move out of your stretch, often called the ‘sponge effect’.
 The tissues are ‘wrung out’ during the stretch, once moving out of it, fluids are pulled back in.

-Since we have more time in a Yin class and ‘work’ on releasing tension, putting in some self-MFR tools such as rolling or a simple compression over a Yoga block can be a great complement.
-We can use self-MFR at various timepoints, at the beginning of class to prepare the myofascia for later Yin stretches, or during the Yin class.
+In a Yin class we have more time to mindfully talk students through their experience, so adding self-MFR tools such as rolling or a simple compression over a Yoga block can be a great complement.
+We can use self-MFR at various timepoints, at the beginning of class to prepare the myofascia for later Yin stretches, during the Yin class or at the end.

 Release head/neck tension with Myo-Yin Yoga